Shayanakbar90/DecodeLabs-RuleBasedAIChatbot/README.md

 ### Deterministic Response Engine

-Each recognized user message maps to a predefined response.
-The same input therefore produces the same output consistently.
+Nova uses predefined rules to generate responses.
+The same recognized input always produces the same output.

+This makes the chatbot:

+- Predictable
+- Transparent
+- Easy to test
+- Easy to control
+- Suitable for structured conversations

 ### Input Normalization

-User input is converted to lowercase, trimmed, and cleaned of unnecessary whitespace before matching.
+Before attempting to match a user message, the chatbot cleans the input by:

+- Converting text to lowercase
+- Removing leading spaces
+- Removing trailing spaces
+- Reducing unnecessary whitespace

 For example: